Saint Xavier University Celebrates Women's History Month

-Women's History Month is an annual declared month that highlights the contributions of women in history as well as contemporary society.
-In the United States, this yearly celebrated month traces its beginnings back to the first International Women's Day in 1911, which is celebrated on March 8 every year.
-Some regions of the world, commemorate this event with general celebrations of respect, appreciation and love towards women, while others have celebrations for women's economic, political and social achievements.
+Women's History Month is annually declared by presidential proclamation as a month dedicated to highlighting the contributions of women throughout history as well as in contemporary society.
+In the United States, this yearly celebrated month traces its beginnings back to the first International Women's Day in 1911, which is celebrated each year on March 8.
+Some regions of the world commemorate this event with general celebrations of respect, appreciation and love towards women, while others have celebrations for women's economic, political and social achievements.

 In 1978, the school district of Sonoma, Calif. participated in Women's History Week, an event designed around the week of International Women's Day.
 Presentations were given at dozens of schools, hundreds of students participated in a "real woman" essay contest and a parade was held in the downtown area.